legacyclonk/LegacyClonk/README.md

 1. Create an empty folder at the desired location.
 The guide assumes the directory path to be `~/clonk`.
 1. Create a symbolic link to the binary in the folder
-	- Windows: `New-Item -ItemType Junction -Path ~/clonk/MyClonk.exe -Target build/clonk.exe`
+	- Windows: `New-Item -ItemType Symlink -Path ~/clonk/MyClonk.exe -Target build/clonk.exe` (needs to be run in a terminal with administrator rights)
 	- Linux: `ln -s build/clonk ~/clonk/myclonk`
 	- macOS: `ln -s build/clonk.app ~/clonk/myclonk.app`
 1. Create symbolic links to [Graphics.c4g](planet/Graphics.c4g) and [System.c4g](planet/System.c4g).
 Without them, the engine won’t start.